Swallow Reef: Naval Station Lima

+The Royal Malaysian Navy uses CB90 boats for access to the area and also stations the boats on the island for patrols in the area.

 The Royal Malaysian Navy has maintained an "offshore naval station" on the island since 1983, and CB90 assault craft based in the station patrol the surrounding waters.
 Several anti-ship and anti-aircraft guns are placed around the reef, and the personnel operate a Starburst air defence system to prevent low level attacks on the island.